Arvo Pärt Meditation

 The performances will be accompanied by a visual show of striking celestial images.

-This event has been rescheduled from 15 November 2020 and 14 February 2021 – all tickets purchased for the original date will remain valid.
+This event has been rescheduled from 15 November 2020, 14 February 2021 and 10 April 2021 – all tickets purchased for the original date will remain valid.